 PLANNING FOR THE MOVE

-James Madison University Moving Services believes that with appropriate planning, any move can be made with ease and a minimal amount of disruption to your operation.
-A step-by-step guide, Move Assistance Provider’s contact list, Moves Worksheet and detailed packing instructions are provided to assist you and your department with a smooth transition to your new space.
+James Madison University Moving Services believes that with appropriate planning, any move can be made with ease and minimal disruption to your operation.
+A step-by-step guide, Move Assistance Provider’s contact list, Moves Worksheet, and detailed packing instructions will assist you and your department with a smooth transition to your new space.

 Moving Assistance Providers (MAPS)